Online Dispute Resolution (ODR)

 In Ireland the contact point for the ODR is the European Consumer Centre (ECC) Ireland.

 ECC Ireland can:

 - Give you support on how to use the ODR tool (website)

-- Help facilitate communication between you, the trader and the ADR body
+- Help facilitate communication between you, the business and the ADR body

 - Give you advice about other options to solve your problem, for example the European Small Claims Procedure.

-The requirements in this area are set out in the European Union (Online Dispute Resolution for Consumer Disputes) Regulations 2015.
+The rules covering ODR are set out in the European Union (Online Dispute Resolution for Consumer Disputes) Regulations 2015.